ID25/ID25.github.io/_posts/2016-03-02-make-private-dialog-between-reseller-and-customer-part-2.md

 Don't forget to add route for conversations resource ```:conversations```

-On a seller's page (if you're signed as a seller) you can see an extra button for creating conversation with yourself.
+On a reseller's page (if you're signed as a reseller) you can see an extra button for creating conversation with yourself.
 There is also a useful helper which can hide this button.

 {% highlight slim %}
-- if can_create_conversation?(current_account, seller)
+- if can_create_conversation?(current_account, reseller)
     = form_for @conversation, url: :conversations do |form|
-      = fill_conversation_form(form, seller)
+      = fill_conversation_form(form, reseller)
       = form.submit 'Start Conversation', class: 'btn btn-primary'
 {% endhighlight %}

-Add this to both forms (for seller and customer).
+Add this to both forms (for reseller and customer).

 Okay, now if we click the button, we got an error ```uninitialized constant ConversationsController```